 - Under certain conditions, electives may be taken under credit/no credit; courses being used for specific graduation requirements (such as art history electives) must be taken for a letter grade.
-For specific credit/no credit rules for prerequisite and collateral courses, please see an advisor in the Office of Student Affairs located in Room 208, Jefferson Hall.
+For specific credit/no credit rules for prerequisite and collateral courses, please see an advisor.

 - This option may not be used for ENGL 160 and ENGL 161.

 - Students may not use credit/no credit to satisfy foreign language requirements in college programs requiring one- or two-year sequences.

 - The credit/no credit option cannot be revoked after the close of the tenth day of instruction in the term.

 - Instructors are not informed that the option has been elected but assign a letter grade in the usual manner.

 - For courses taken under the credit/no credit option, a grade of CR is recorded on the transcript if a letter grade of A, B, C, or D is earned.
 If the letter grade F is assigned, an NC is entered on the transcript.
 I and DF grades are replaced by CR or NC upon completion of the courses or converted to NC if the course completion deadline for an I is not met.

 - The grades of CR and NC are not used in the computation of the grade point average.
 It is the responsibility of the student to determine eligibility under the credit/no credit option.